eXpOSNitc/expos-docs/docs/roadmap/stage-21.md

 #### Shutdown system call

-To ensure graceful termination of the system we will write <i>Shutdown</i> system call with just a HALT instruction. <i>Shutdown</i> system call is implemented in interrupt routine 15.
+To ensure graceful termination of the system we will write _Shutdown_ system call with just a HALT instruction. _Shutdown_ system call is implemented in interrupt routine 15.
 Create an xsm file with just the HALT instruction and load this file as interrupt routine 15.
 From this stage onwards, we will use a new version of Shell as our init program.
-This Shell version will invoke <i>Shutdown</i> system call to halt the system.
+This Shell version will invoke _Shutdown_ system call to halt the system.

 In later stages, when a file system is added to the OS, the file system data will be loaded to the memory and modified, while the OS is running.
-The <i>Shutdown</i> system call will be re-written so that it commits the changes to the file system data to the disk before the machine halts.
+The _Shutdown_ system call will be re-written so that it commits the changes to the file system data to the disk before the machine halts.

 #### Modifications to boot module
 Load interrupt routine 11 and interrupt routine 15 from disk to memory.
 See disk and memory